John Potter (footballer): Coaching career

 Potter took control of the Dunfermline Athletic first team in December 2014, after Jim Jefferies left the club.
 It was announced at the end of the season that, after failing to secure promotion or a play off position, Potter would step down as manager and return to his position as head coach.
 Although having not played since May 2014, Potter was registered as a player for the Pars during the 2015–16 season, and was an unused substitute in a number of first-team matches.

 Potter continued as under 20s manager for Dunfermline into the 2016–17 season, and played for the side in a one-all draw against Inverness under 20s in April 2017.
 Potter was also linked with becoming assistant manager of St Mirren in October 2016, after former teammate Jack Ross was appointed manager of the Paisley club.

 Potter did eventually team up with Ross in June 2018, joining Sunderland as first team coach.
 He then moved to Hibernian in November 2019, as assistant to Ross.
 Potter and Ross both left Hibernian in December 2021.

 Potter resumed his coaching career in June 2022, becoming the manager of Kelty Hearts.
+In April 2023, Kelty announced that Potter would be leaving the club at the end of the 2022–23 season.